nodejs/node/doc/api/net.md

 but the latter may do some processing of pipe names, such as resolving `..` sequences.
 Despite how it might look, the pipe namespace is flat.
 Pipes will *not persist*.
 They are removed when the last reference to them is closed.
-Unlike UNIX domain sockets, Windows will close and remove the pipe when the owning process exits.
+Unlike Unix domain sockets, Windows will close and remove the pipe when the owning process exits.

 JavaScript string escaping requires paths to be specified with extra backslash